Robert Diab

 Fernwood, 2008

-Examining the role of Parliament, courts and law enforcement in these changes, this book argues that recent anti-terrorism measures are excessive and unnecessary and violate human rights and the rule of law.
+Examining the role of Parliament, courts and law enforcement in these changes, this book argues that post-9/11 anti-terrorism measures were excessive, unjustified, and unnecessary.